 The product owner is arguably the most important member of the product development team.
 For this reason, the product owner salary tends to be on the higher end, as compared to related product team member salaries.

-The rise in cross-functional product teams has resulted in product managers, developers, strategists, and product owners attaining a number of skills.
+The rise in cross-functional product teams has resulted in product managers, developers, strategists, and product owners attaining a of skills.

 The product owner, in particular, is involved in multiple aspects of the product lifecycle.

 Considering that, they are often well compensated.

 However, with so many software and conventional product companies offering product owner jobs, it pays to know the average product owner salary, in order to make a better decision on where you want to apply.

 In this article, I’ll explain what product owners actually do, and how their salary can vary according to experience level, rank, and location.

 Product Owner Salary: What Does the Product Owner Position Entail?

 A product owner is a leadership position within a product development, management, and marketing sphere.

 They work with the product development teams throughout the lifecycle of the product, from concept to launch, and even track the product’s market performance.

 The majority of product owner positions are in software companies or software support providers.